stack/Structure/README.markdown

 Structure is a [SQLite](https://sqlite.org "SQLite Home Page") wrapper, written in Swift.
 It is written specifically for the needs of the author, but any comments or criticisms are welcomed.

 Structure wraps the basic CRUD pattern of a database's usage.
-All queries are run internally through a single queue.
+All queries are run internally through a single, internal queue.
 While SQLite already provides thread safety, this provides a simple mechanism to perform an atomic series of commands, with rollback features.

 ## Basic Usage